Laravel Factories: Building Realistic Test Data with Laravel Factory Models ⋆ ALexHost SRL

 This will create a user with the is_admin attribute set to true.

-Step 5: Using Factories in Tests
+Step 5: Using factories in tests

-Here is an example of using a factory in a test:
+Here’s an example of using a factory in a test:

 {